KatherineMichel/setting-up-an-open-source-project/README.md

 ## Teams

 Teams make permission management easier.
-A developer added to a team now has access repos based on team access
+A developer added to a team now has access to repos based on team access

 ## Projects